Meet the Board

 Donald Stuker (he/him)

-Originally from north-central Montana, Donald has spent 15+ years advocating for inclusive and accessible queer spaces in all of Montana’s cities.
+Originally from north-central Montana, Donald has spent 15+ years advocating for inclusive and accessible Queer spaces in all of Montana’s cities.
 One of the founders of the Countship of the ISCSM, Donald performs across the state as the drag queen Hexx Shadow, working to bring drag performance to all ages.
 Donald is also responsible for producing the drag components of Montana Pride in Helena each year.
 In his spare time, Donald helps out on his family cattle ranch and enjoys social gatherings with friends.

 Chris Warren (they/them)